bn-l/thsearch/README.md

 Tip: Add it to your path and anytime you want to search your notes, etc, just open a termnial and type "thsearch seatchterm"

 ### Perfomance

+thSearch uses a producer consumer multithreaded approach where a single producer thread finds candidate files and passes these off to "consumer" threads which do the content searching.
+It will automatically use an ideal number of threads.

 Starting from the top and going line by line, the program will stop searching a file the moment it finds a match.
 So the deeper the term is in the file, the longer the time spent.